Wild Mushrooms

 3 tablespoons dry sherry

-Peel and quarter the onion.
-Peel and halve the garlic.
-Place both in a food processor or blender.
+Peel and quarter the onion and garlic and place them in the bowl of a food processor or blender.
 Process the two until they have attained a smooth, soupy consistency.

 Clean and remove the stalks from the mushrooms.
 Slice and halve the porcini and cremini mushrooms.
-Cut the morels and chanterelles in bite-sized pieces.
+Cut the morels and chanterelles into bite-sized pieces.

-Heat ¼ cup oil in a large sauté pan then spoon in the onion-garlic mixture.
-Cook over medium heat until softened but not browned.
+Heat the olive oil in a large sauté pan and then spoon in the onion-garlic mixture.
+Sprinkle about 1/4 teaspoon of salt over the two and stir to coat.
+Sauté over medium heat until the mixture has softened but not browned, 2 to 3 minutes.

-Remove the lid and add the nutmeg, curry, paprika, pepper, salt, sherry and sour cream.
-Stir well.
-Heat on medium-low for 5 minutes, stirring occasionally, until stroganoff is hot and well combined.
-Serve over linguine or egg noodles.
+Add the nutmeg, curry, paprika, pepper, remaining salt, sherry and sour cream to the pan and stir until well combined.
+Heat on medium-low for 5 minutes, stirring occasionally.
+Taste and add more salt if needed.
+Serve hot over cooked linguine or egg noodles.

 2 Comments